 Recruiting coordinators are tasked with bringing talented prospects into an organization in order to improve personnel.
 Typically, recruiting coordinators make contact with potential candidates, schedule interviews and facilitate communication between their employer and the new recruit.
 The job involves organization, computerized data entry and record-keeping.
 Recruiting coordinators may frequently travel to job fairs and interviews.
 They must also be able to sell potential recruits on the benefits of coming to their particular organization.

-According to the U.S. Bureau of Labor Statistics, human resource specialists, including recruiting specialists, are expected to see a 5% increase in employment opportunities from 2014-2024.
-The median annual wage for human resource specialists was $58,350 in May 2015.
+According to the U.S. Bureau of Labor Statistics, human resource specialists, including recruiting specialists, are expected to see an average increase of 5% in employment opportunities from 2018-2028.
+The median annual wage for human resource specialists was $60,880 in May 2018.

 Recruiting coordinators typically have a bachelor's degree in a program such as human resources, labor law, industrial psychology, or business administration.
 They must be highly organized individuals and be comfortable with record-keeping and data entry.
 Strong communication skills are also necessary, as one of the major responsibilities of the job is to persuade potential recruits to sign on with their organization.